(last updated: 2020-01-09 @ 13:15 EST / 2020-01-09 @ 18:15 UTC )

-One feature that does not fit the desciption of “deprecated” is SQLCLR:
+One feature that does not fit the description of “deprecated” is SQLCLR:

-- SQLCLR is still being used internally for some newer built-in functions, such as the following (both starting in SQL Server 2016):
+- SQLCLR is still being used internally for some newer built-in functions, such as the following:

 - The sp_execute_external_script stored procedure, used to execute R and Python scripts, cannot be a replacement for SQLCLR because it cannot do the following:

 - Use the data types: